Azerbaijan–Bangladesh relations: Transfer of technology

 Azerbaijan has expressed interest in transferring its advanced mining technology to Bangladesh.

 Economic relations

 Azerbaijan and Bangladesh have shown interest in expanding trade and investment.
 Azerbaijan is keen to import Bangladeshi ready-made garments, pharmaceuticals, leather and ceramics products.
-Azerbaijan is also interested in the importation of labour from Bangladesh in support of infrastructure development efforts.
+Azerbaijan is also interested in the import of labour from Bangladesh in support of infrastructure development efforts.
 In 2013, the two countries agreed to form a Joint Economic Commission (JEC) "to explore untapped trade, economic and investment opportunities".
-In 2014, Azerbaijan sent a draft agreement on Trade and Economic Cooperation (TEC) To the Ministry of Commerce, Government of Bangladesh.
+In 2014, Azerbaijan sent a draft agreement on Trade and Economic Cooperation (TEC) to the Ministry of Commerce, Government of Bangladesh.
 The agreement will help to "broaden their cooperation involving government bodies operating in the economic fields, professional organisations, business, federations, chambers, regional and local entities."
 The agreement also calls for increasing "visits, meetings and other interactions between individuals and enterprises of both countries to ensure participation in fairs, business events, seminars, symposia and conferences."